Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 The only required input configuration file should be named <cohort>.config, where <cohort> is the name of the current batch of samples you are processing, or some other meaningful name to your project; it will be used to name output files.
 The config file should be placed inside the $workdir/Inputs directory, and include the following columns, in this order:

 ```
-1. Sample ID - used to identify the sample, eg if you have 3 lanes of sequencing per sample, erach of those 6 fastq files should contain this ID that si in column 1
+1. Sample ID - used to identify the sample, eg if you have 3 lanes of sequencing per sample, each of those 6 fastq files should contain this ID that is in column 1
 2. Lab Sample ID - can be the same as column 1, or different if you have reason to change the IDs eg if the seq centre applies an in-house ID.
 Please make sure IDs are unique within column 1 and unique within column 2
-3. Group - eg different time points or treatment groups.
-If no specific group structure is relevant, please set this to 1 (do not leave blank!)
 3. Platform - should be Illumina; other sequencing platforms are not tested on this workflow
 4. Sequencing centre name
-5. Library - eg if you have 2 sequencing libraries for the same sample.
-Can be left blank, or assigned to 1.
-Blank will be assigned libray ID of 1 during processing.
+5. Group - eg different time points or treatment groups.
+If no specific group structure is relevant, can be left blank
 ```

 Please do not have spaces in any of the values for the config file.